-Edoardo Reja has confirmed he has left his post as Lazio coach.
+Reja confirms he has left his post as Lazio coach

 The 68-year-old returned for a second spell at the club in January, taking over from Vladimir Petkovic.